suyeecav/academic-kickstart/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am an MC2 Postdoctoral Fellow at the [Maryland Cybersecurity Center (MC2)](https://cyber.umd.edu/about) at the [University of Maryland, College Park](https://umd.edu).
+I am a tenure-track Assistant Professor in [the Min H. Kao Department of Electrical Engineering and Computer Science](https://www.eecs.utk.edu) at [the University of Tennessee, Knoxville](https://www.utk.edu).
+From Oct 2023 to July 2024, I was a MC2 Postdoctoral Fellow at the [Maryland Cybersecurity Center (MC2)](https://cyber.umd.edu/about) at the [University of Maryland, College Park](https://umd.edu).
 I received my Ph.D. degree in Computer Science from the [University of Virginia](https://www.virginia.edu), advised by [Prof. David Evans](https://www.cs.virginia.edu/~evans/) and [Prof. Yuan Tian](https://www.ytian.info) at UCLA.
 I am interested in machine learning for security and the trustworthy aspects of machine learning, especially in malicious training environments.

-<span style="color: blue;">I am joining [the Min H. Kao Department of Electrical Engineering and Computer Science](https://www.eecs.utk.edu) at [the University of Tennessee, Knoxville](https://www.utk.edu) as a tenure-track Assistant Professor in Fall 2024.
-I am looking for self-motivated students to work on trustworthy machine learning and machine learning for security.
-If you are interested, please fill out the [questionnaire](https://forms.gle/MreMbVMhwoE7fiHC6) and send me an email.
+<span style="color: blue;">I am looking for self-motivated students to work on trustworthy machine learning and machine learning for security.
+If you are interested, please fill out the [questionnaire](https://forms.gle/MreMbVMhwoE7fiHC6) and send me an email at suya[at]utk[dot]edu.
 </span>

 **News:**
-- My first SoK paper is accepted to IEEE SaTML 2024, see you in Toronto!
+- Started my new role as an assistant professor.
+I will be teaching "Intro to Cybersecurity" this fall!

 Materials:
 - {{< icon name="download" pack="fas" >}} {{< staticref "uploads/CV.pdf" "newtab" >}}CV{{< /staticref >}}.